Guides

 5. Context in which teaching activities will be developed.
 Where?

-6. Address content and skills achieved during the process.
+6. Contents and skills achieved during the process.
 What?

 7. Teaching strategy to follow for the development and dynamics of the teaching process, including the necessary interaction (communication between students and tutors) and Feedback (formative assessment activities and / or certificates).
 How?